RyanBilash/turtleAlphabet/README.md

     Sean - [0,9]

-    Joey - Emojis, space, and last 6 letters of alphabet
+    Joey - Emojis, space, and last 2 letters of alphabet, API and example.py

-API and example file to be worked on after characters finished